-Dr Chris has special interest in ultrastonography, having furthered his learning extensively through continuing education classes.
+Dr. Chris has special interest in ultrasonography, having furthered his learning extensively through continuing education classes.
 He has also furthered his interests in veterinary dentistry and has a strong interest in reproductive medicine.
-As with the other doctors at Pet Kare Clinic, he is always researching the latest technology and continually educating himself to keep the hospital at the cutting edge of veterinary science.
-While not at work Dr. Chris is a busy husband and father of 2 adorable little girls.
-When he gets a chance, he enjoys hiking with his two adopted dogs, Remi (a Chihuahua/Shiba Inu mix) and Bolta (a Corgi/Westie mix).
-He also enjoys helping with his wife’s family cattle ranch in Northeast Colorado when he can and while he does not with to give up the excitement of highly-diagnostic small animal practice, it has truly brought him back to the roots of why he became a veterinarian in the first place.
+As with the other doctors at Pet Kare Clinic, he is always researching the latest technology and is continually educating himself to keep the hospital at the cutting edge of veterinary science.
+While not at work Dr. Chris is a busy husband and father of 2 adorable girls.
+When he gets a chance, he enjoys hiking with his adopted dogs, Remi (a Chihuahua/Shiba Inu mix), Ruby (a Chihuahua mix) and Bolta (a Corgi/Westie mix), skiing, and fishing.
+He also enjoys helping with his wife’s family cattle ranch in Northeast Colorado when he can and while he does not wish to give up the excitement of highly-diagnostic small animal practice, it has truly brought him back to the roots of why he became a veterinarian in the first place.